Get to Know our Hypnotherapy Training Instructors

 Sheldon Bilsker, RCC, HT is a practising Counselling Hypnotherapist and Registered Clinical Counselor with 36 years experience in private practice.
 He is President and Founder of the International Association of Counselling Hypnotherapists (IACH, est. 2004) and past President of The Canadian Hypnotherapy Association.

 As both instructor and caring mentor, Sheldon has been instrumental in the present success of many hypnotherapists, counsellors and workshop facilitators.
-In 1992, he was called by the BC Human Rights Commission to testify as an expert witness on hypnosis.
+In 1989, he was called by the BC Human Rights Tribunal to testify as an expert witness on hypnosis.
 His testimony set a legal precedent in British Columbia defining hypnosis.

 Sheldon is also known as a keen advocate of complementary health care in British Columbia.
 This is reflected in his training as he explains and incorporates a wide variety of alternative concepts, giving his students a broad base of understanding on which to build a career.
 To contact Sheldon call 604-808-3703.